 When working with tequila, don’t be afraid to be creative.
 We know full-well that it can work wonders with ingredients like Aperol.
 But for now, let’s focus on the signature drinks that really show the spirit’s worth.
 Here are six recipes you must know how to pull off.

 Throughout the dozens upon dozens of iterations we’ve tried, we scooped up this classic recipe from Tahona Tequila Bistro in Boulder, Colorado, which continues to top lists of best-ever margaritas.

 Balanced just right with the citrusy mix of lime, lemon, and a little orange, the blend of tart and sweet (plus 100% blue agave tequila) can seduce anyone who claims to dislike tequila.

-- 1.5 oz Casa Noble Tequila Reposado (Tahona ages Casa Noble Tequila Blanco in a custom American Oak barrel that sits behind the bar, but the Reposado is a good substitute.)
+- 1 1/2 ounces Casa Noble Tequila Reposado (Tahona ages Casa Noble Tequila Blanco in a custom American oak barrel that sits behind the bar, but the Reposado is a good substitute.)

 - Salt for rim

-A paloma is a lighter tequila cocktail that traditionally mixes the agave liquor with grapefruit flavors, one of the easiest yet most refreshing cocktails you can make in about two minutes flat.
+A Paloma is a lighter tequila cocktail that traditionally combines the agave liquor with grapefruit flavors — one of the easiest yet most refreshing cocktails you can make in about two minutes flat.
 We looked to the taco king of Denver, Colorado — Taco Tequila Whiskey — for this sparkling recipe.
 Ready, go!